manoa-tunes/manoa-tunes.github.io/index.md

 <img src="images/login.png">

 ### Profile Page:
 After logging in, you will be greeted with your own profile page!
 It's a little empty at the moment, but you will be able to add a bio to share a little but about yourself with the community, as well as name your musical interests, talents, and even works that you took part in creating!
 Upon creating or joining a Jam, those will also be featured here as well.
-(Note: Currently under development, this is a mockup): <br />
+(Note: Currently under development): <br />

+### Profile Searching
+In the Search option in the Navbar, you'll see the surface-level profiles of everyone else who made an account with Manoa Tunes.
+Here, you can search by keywords interests, for both instruments and music tastes!
+You'll also be able to read a short bio of each profile, assuming that those users inputted one.
+This is essentially the hub for meeting new people and sharing your works with the Manoa Tunes community!

 <img src="images/profiles.png">